DennisHeck/FuFis/docs/Main.rst

 git clone https://github.com/DennisHeck/FuFis.git
 conda env create -f requirements.txt

+Disclaimers:
+ - No warranties.
+There are no tests to guarantee the correctness of functions.
+Be sceptical.
+ - Double-check whether the packages and APIs of the functions originate from work that needs to be cited.
+Usually, this is mentioned in the docstring, but this is not kept up-to-date and does not claim to be complete.

 If you also have functions which could be useful to others, it would be great if you open a pull request to add it to the collection!
 If you submit anything, please:
  - Provide code how to run it.